skridd/skridd/README.md

 # skridd

-This will be a monitoring tool, using a server and multiple agents(clients) to watch the performance of various system and also get a list of their capabilities.
+This will be a monitoring tool, using a server and multiple agents(clients) to watch the performance of various systems and also get a list of their capabilities.